ozbunae/capstone/README.md

 The idea behind this capstone is to create a model that can be turned into a usable interface for Producers to help them determine when a show should close.
 Many times you can look at all of the numbers and go on gut feeling, but a system that would take into account exact differences in the numbers from week to week is ideal.

-The idea is that we can demarcate the last 6 weeks of a show's life in order to tell the computer that the show is closing.
+We can demarcate the last 6 weeks of a show's life in order to tell the computer that the show is closing.
 The model should take into account all of the other features that are happening to that show during that time and create pattern recognition that allows it to flag new information.

 ![Anastasia closing graph](img/photo_4.png)